Olı Mäñgär: Geography

 Olı Mäñgär is located 8 km east of Olı Ätnä, district's administrative centre, and 163 km northeast of Qazan, republic's capital, by road.

 History

 The village existed already during the period of the Khanate of Qazan.

-From 17th to first half of the 19th centuries village's residents belonged to the social estate of state peasants.
+From 17th to first half of the 19th centuries the village's residents belonged to the social estate of state peasants.

 The population of Olı Mäñgär reached its peak of about 1900 inhabitants in 1897.
 By the beginning of the twentieth century, village had 3 mosques, 2 mektebs, 7 inns, 2 windmills and 3 watermills, 3 smithy, 4 small shops and a bazaar on Tuesdays.

-Before the creation of Tatar ASSR in 1920 was a part of Qazan Uyezd of Qazan Governorate.
-Since 1920 was a part of Arça Canton; after creation of districts in Tatar ASSR (Tatarstan) in Tuqay (later Ätnä) (1930–1959), Tuqay (former Qızıl Yul) (1959–1963), Arça (1963–1990) and Ätnä districts.
+Before the creation of the Tatar ASSR in 1920 the village was a part of Qazan Uyezd of Qazan Governorate.
+Since 1920 the village was a part of Arça Canton; after the creation of districts in Tatar ASSR (Tatarstan) in Tuqay (later Ätnä) (1930–1959), Tuqay (former Qızıl Yul) (1959–1963), Arça (1963–1990) and Ätnä districts.